 It can be hard for people to remove a mind entrenched in the past and mould it into the present.
-For some it’s a place of solace gloated in happy memories, for others a tormenting sequence of dreary scenes, yet, if too much time is spent ruminating on the past it negatively influences the present, collaterally tainting the future.
+For some it’s a place of solace gloated in happy memories, for others a tormenting sequence of dreary scenes, yet if too much time is spent ruminating on the past it negatively influences the present and taints the future.

 Some events alter our vision of reality and attempting to accept and let go can be arduous.
-Without reconciling a traumatic experience people can foster a burden throughout the entirety their life, internally decaying parts of the self.
-Darwin’s theory of evolution illuminates the importance of adaptation for a species survival, those adjusting most aptly enduring the environment.
+Without reconciling traumatic experiences people can foster a burden the entirety of their life, decaying intangible parts of the self.
+Darwin’s theory of evolution illuminates the importance of adaptation for a species survival; those with the most aptitude in adjustment enduring longer in ecosystems.

-The present is all we have at our disposal and is ensured by the continual succession of moments each fading as fast as they arrived, holding onto the past means the time one has to enhance their future is instead used melancholically for recollection.
-Utilizing the present wisely means to take knowledge from the past and apply it in preparation for the future; if one holds rancour for life’s variations they will battle not only themselves, but also an indomitable aspect of existence.
+The present is all we have at our disposal and is ensured by the continual succession of moments each fading as fast as they arrived; holding onto the past means the time one has to enhance their future is instead used for melancholic recollection.
+Utilizing the present wisely means to take knowledge from the past and apply it in preparation for the future.
+If one holds rancour for life’s variations they will battle not only themselves, but also an indomitable aspect of existence.

 All Things Must Pass

-Change is corollary of existence, without a new moment superseding the current presiding nothing is able to continue, everything is in a state of transformation.
-The Greek term Anima Mundi refers to an ambiguous intrinsic connection felt between all living things, when one adapts their own flow to the process of nature they begin to observe this interweaving cosmic sentience.
+Change is corollary of existence as without a new moment superseding the current nothing is able to continue – everything is in a state of transformation.
+The Greek term Anima Mundi refers to an ambiguous intrinsic connection felt between all living things.
+When one adapts their own flow to the process of nature they begin to observe interweaving cosmic sentience.

-Change requires time to flourish and exhibit its full expression; just as a tree’s leaves don’t grow back a day after abscission, there is the necessity of time to quantify the outcome of change.
-Sometimes we expect immediate results and don’t allow the process time to bloom, other times we observe the bloom and cultivate results whilst expecting more.
-Instead of expectation we need realization, whilst there is a time to act it should be done with prudence not impulsiveness.
+Change requires time to flourish and exhibit its full expression – just as a tree’s leaves don’t grow back a day after abscission, there is the necessity of time to quantify the outcome of change.
+Sometimes we expect immediate results and don’t allow the process to bloom, other times we observe the bloom and cultivate results whilst expecting more.
+Instead of expectation we need realization; there is indeed a time to act, though it should be done with prudence not impulsiveness.

-The more often an individual leaves their comfort zone and challenges themselves they learn how to fail better, if people don’t learn how to fail in their youth it becomes difficult to objectively observe hardship when older.
-Without adjusting to current situations hypotheticals burrow deep into the consciousness, phantom images of what they could have done tease individuals of false realities causing disarray to the mind.
+The more often an individual leaves their comfort zone and challenges themselves they learn how to fail better.
+If people don’t learn how to fail in their youth it becomes difficult to objectively observe hardship when older.
+Without adjusting to current situations hypotheticals burrow deep into the consciousness, phantom images of what could have been tease individuals with false realities.

-In the words of George Harrison, “All Things Must Pass”, it’s best to learn Mother Nature’s lessons by developing an appreciation for good times with knowledge of their transitory existence, accepting those dark with reverence to their ephemeral essence.
+In the words of a wise ol’ Beatle, “All Things Must Pass” – it’s best to learn Mother Nature’s lessons by an appreciation for good times with knowledge of their transitory existence, accepting those dark with reverence to their ephemeral essence.

-She also offers a calming observation of death as a necessity, something which our technologically enhanced society has fought hard to defeat with a Gilgameshic air; without the looming presence of death, how can one truly be alive?
-Although the cosmos is impartial, by following the process of nature the contingency of it conspiring in one’s favour heightens.
+She also offers a calming observation of death as a necessity, something our technologically enhanced society has fought with Gilgameshic air to defeat.
+Without the looming presence of death, how can one truly be alive?
+Although the cosmos is impartial, in following the process of nature the contingency of it conspiring in one’s favour heightens.

-Nature always has knowledge to bestow to those attentive of her teaching, in order to learn one must first become cognizant of her lessons.
-The multitude of paths taken by water on a flowing river, the death and rebirth during the change of seasons, snowfall evaporating beaten tracks; when one examines these phenomena with a natural curiosity they can draw equanimity and wisdom to their personal quests.
+Nature always has knowledge to bestow to those attentive of her teaching, and in order to learn one must first become cognizant of her lessons.
+The endless paths taken by water, the death and rebirth during the change of seasons, snowfall evaporating beaten tracks; when one examines these phenomena with natural curiosity they draw equanimity and wisdom to personal quests.

-The transitory aspect of nature can stimulate individuals to fulfil their potential, however, to improve there must be a willingness to confront adversity and adapt to circumstances as they appear.
+The transitory aspect of nature can stimulate individuals to fulfil their potential, however to improve there must be a willingness to confront adversity and adapt to circumstances.
 In understanding death’s role in life people can come to terms with its inevitability and make peace with the eventual halt on their unique composition, finding solace in loving their fate as nature’s temporary manifestation.